 For example, An Giang has asked the central government for 1,400 billion VND in subsidies for many years to urgently relocate 5,300 households.
 In the distant future, it will be about 20,000 households, which means it needs about 7,000 billion VND, equivalent to the province's domestic revenue in 2022.

-After more than 4 years as Vice Chairman of An Giang Province, in charge of agriculture, Mr. Tran Anh Thu has become accustomed to having to sign decisions declaring a state of emergency every time the rainy season comes.
+After more than four years as Vice Chairman of An Giang Province, in charge of agriculture, Mr. Tran Anh Thu has become accustomed to having to sign decisions declaring a state of emergency every time the rainy season comes.

-As a master of soil science and having worked for a long time as Director of the Department of Agriculture and Rural Development of the province, Mr. Thu is well aware of the increasing level of landslides in upstream provinces such as An Giang and Dong Thap.
+As a master of soil science and having worked for a long time as Director of the Department of Agriculture and Rural Development of the province, Mr. Thu is clearly aware of the increasing level of landslides in upstream provinces such as An Giang and Dong Thap.

 "The number and scale of landslides are increasing compared to 20 years ago and spreading to small canals where many households live, causing increasingly greater damage," he said.